-Grand Canyon University is a Christian institution that provides a flexible education for everyone who might need it.
-The school offers a variety of degrees and certificate programs, including studies in theology and ministry.
-GCU fosters connections with employers and businesses around the country, and works with them to provide scholarships and grant opportunities for online students, thus helping them avoid taking on student loan debt.
-GCU is widely known for accommodating military service members, as well.
+Grand Canyon University is a Christian institution that aims to provide flexible, affordable education to everyone who seeks it.
+The university’s wide variety of degrees and certificate programs include studies in theology and ministry, as well as health care, communications, and more.
+GCU fosters connections with employers and businesses around the country, working with them to provide scholarships and grant opportunities to online students.
+As an institution, GCU is also widely known to accommodate military service members.

 Niche.com ranks Grand Canyon University at #33 among the best online colleges in America.
-It received an overall grade rating of ‘B,’ with diversity being one of its strongest-ranking aspects.
-A majority of over 6,000 students have rated the GCU experience as either ‘very good’ or ‘excellent,’ with only about two thousand reviews spread among the three rating levels below.
-Across the board, students rate professor effort very highly, and in general, both in-person and remote GCU students seem to have positive learning experiences overall.
+The university received an overall grade rating of ‘B,’ with diversity being one of its highest-ranking categories.
+A majority of over 6,000 students have rated the GCU experience as either very good or excellent.
+Across the board, students rate professor effort very highly, and both in-person and remote GCU students tend to have positive learning experiences overall.

 7. Liberty University